mrsingleton/jour71105/lessons/data/spreadsheets/02-transpose.md

 `=TRANSPOSE(A1:J1)` where `A1` represents the first or leftmost cell and `J1` represents the last or rightmost cell.

 ## Sample data
-For the next few exercises we will use the following dataset.
+For the next few exercises we will use the [exonerations dataset](https://github.com/onyxfish/agate/raw/master/examples/realdata/exonerations-20150828.csv)

 ## Example
 Transposing puts the data from a horizontal row into a vertical column, following this logic.